Healing Herbal Winter Tea Recipe

 Strain the herbs and pour the liquid into two mugs.

 For pregnant women: some of the herbs in this recipe are considered unsafe to consume in pregnancy, particularly the orange peel and star anise.
-The ginger, cinnamon and nettles are generally considered safe, although you will probably find information stating otherwise.
+The ginger, cinnamon and nettles are generally considered safe.
 You can always make this tea next year (and in the meantime stick to the pregnancy-safe teas)!